khulnasoft-lab/khulnasoft-ui/src/components/base/form/form_fields/form_fields.md

 ## Usage

-`GlFormFields` provides form builder functionality for ease of building simple forms out of other GitLab UI form components.
+`GlFormFields` provides form builder functionality for ease of building simple forms out of other KhulnaSoft UI form components.

 For a code example, look at the story.
 It covers usage of `mapValue`, `validators`, custom form elements, and `inputAttrs`.